 MVR is a new SuperStream service that lets you verify an employee's fund details — including whether their account exists, is valid, and can accept contributions — before making a payment.
 This significantly reduces the risk of rejected contributions.

 Around 90% of current SuperStream errors come from just two issues: the member not being found with the information supplied, or the employee no longer being a member of that fund.
-Talk to your payroll provider or clearing house about when MVR will be available in your system and plan to use it in the second half of 2026.

 With super now due within 7 business days of the first payday (or 20 business days for the very first contribution), having complete and accurate fund details at the point of hire is more important than ever.
 Update your onboarding process to: